A 33-year-old Staten Island driver involved in a deadly 100 mph car race was drunk, prosecutors said Sunday.

 The men were headed in two cars to White Castle.

-Witnesses reported seeing Swatz and Boney-Scrivano racing down Bay St. in the St. George neighborhood at speeds of between 100 mph and 130 mph, the sources said.
+Witnesses reported seeing Swatz and Boney-Scrivano racing down Bay St. in the St. George neighborhood at speeds of between 100 mph and 13

 |Liveleak on Facebook|